 Book a session with me, follow this blog, come to classes to find out.

 God did, Life did and I did.
 I am anointed three times and have been through baptisms of fire and water to initiate me.
 I am alive when I should be dead.
 I’m not being dramatic.
 This is the truth.
 One day maybe I’ll tell you the bits in between, but for now…

 I grew up in an abusive lesbian relationship that leaned heavily towards the new age.
 The issue wasn’t two Mom’s; it was the carving knife jousting and the slapping for emphasis.

 One of the best things about church, is getting to choose family.
 Since the first seemed like a dud, this meant the world to me.
 However, no more Yoga.
 As you know, it’s demonic and evil… Within months I was unraveling.
 Three years in, I woke up and couldn’t breath with major lung inflammation (probably from all the getting high).
-To be clear: there was no more getting high.
 Friends, I was burnt out.
 Trying to be a better person, juggling jobs and having a secret not-so-secret affair is exhausting!

 What had happened to me?
 I had been a fearless child, despite or maybe because of the chaos I grew up in.
 I always knew there was something more.
 I could see spirits and I had a “knowing” that only began to come into question as a young adult which we all know lead to all the getting high.
 I didn’t know what I knew, but I knew… There was a yearning for a wildness, a power that I could feel.
 How had I gotten so lost?